 Name Date Form

 What is the choice that led to you losing play or lunch time?

 Why did you make that choice?

 What was the impact or potential impact of the choice?

-·····

 How do you feel about what has happened?

+If anybody also was involved how do you think that they felt?

 If anybody else was involved, how do you think that they felt?

-In anybody else was involved, now do you tillik that they left?

 What could you have done differently?

+What can you do to make amo nde2

 What can you do to make amends?